1) RDP to the VM

 d) You've installed the pre-configured agent from a different CloudMonix account.
 Validate that the correct agent is installed, by looking at the configuration files for installed agent and compare them to your Account Information screen in CloudMonix.
 Do the Account ID and Agent Key match?

-e) It is possible in very rare circumanses that CloudMonix agent crashed by itself.
+e) It is possible in very rare circumstances that CloudMonix agent crashed by itself.
 Try restarting the CloudMonix windows service on the impacted VM.
 Is the data coming through within a few minutes on CloudMonix dashboards?
-If so, please send the Application Event logs with CloudMonix-relevant entries to email@example.com for further investigation
+If so, please send the Application Event logs with CloudMonix-relevant entries to firstname.lastname@example.org for further investigation